-The Town of Newmarket's blue box recyclables and green bin are collected weekly on your scheduled collection day.
-Please see the Waste and Recycling Calendar for more details.
+Blue box recyclables and green bin organics are collected weekly on your scheduled collection day.
+Please refer to the Waste and Recycling Calendar for more details.

 Requirements for collection:

 - All materials for recycling collection must be placed inside blue boxes issued by the Town (exception for cardboard boxes below)

 - Cardboard may be placed beside the blue box if flattened, bundled and tied with twine or string (no tape)

 - Do not place any recycling materials in plastic bags

 - Ensure your garbage, blue boxes and green bins are visible to the collector (e.g. not blocked by parked cars and/or snow banks)

 The Town of Newmarket will accept blue boxes in three sizes: 16 gallon, 18 gallon and 22 gallon.

 Blue boxes purchased from the Town are replaced free of charge if damaged or broken.